NEONScience/NEON-Data-Skills/_posts/2014-07-13-2_LiDAR-Data-Concepts_Activity2.md

 8. You can view a grid in 2dimensions or 3dimensions. <<pan around a 2d hill shade and then a 3d hillshade...>>

 {% include _images.html url="/minimal-mistakes/images/gridding.gif" description="Animation Showing the general process of taking lidar point clouds and converting them to a Raster Format.
 Credits: Tristan Goulden, National Ecological Observatory Network" %}

-CREATE ANIMATION IN POWERPOINT SHOWING THIS→ Tristan’s graphics??

-## ACTIVITY -- Creating a Raster in QGIS
-In this activity, we will perform a basic gridding calculation to convert LiDAR data points to a raster grid.

-1. Import the points into QGIS that we created in Activity 1.
-2. Use the "grid" tool to create a grid.
-In this case use "max value" to create your raster.
-3. Instructur: Talk about how you decide what value to use if you have lots of points in a cell
-4. Instructure Notes:Talk about or link to gridding methods...gridding vs interpolation

-## Summary
-So, here’s what we’ve covered so far

-- There are 2 formats of data: raster / vector
-- LiDAR data are most often nvativley collects as points however we often convert those points to rasters in order to produce maps of ground elevation and vegetation height.
-- And raster data can be created with or without interpolation We also covered some basic tools to perform gridding in the freely available QGIS.

-In activity 3, we will review some key LiDAR data products.